Peanut Growing and Planting Tips

 How to Grow Your Own Peanuts

-Although considered a southern, warm-weather crop, peanuts have been known to grow as far north as southern Canada.
+Although better-suited to the warmer climate of the southern U.S., peanuts have been known to grow as far north as southern Canada.

 - Peanuts have a long growing season (ranging from 100 to 130 frost-free days); they’re planted a few weeks after the average last frost date in the spring and often dug up anytime after the first of September.

 - The trick to raising them in the North is to choose an early-maturing variety such as “Early Spanish” (100 days) and plant on a south-facing slope, if possible.
 You could also get a head start to the season by sowing peanuts indoors 5 to 8 weeks before transplanting outside.